 Users get a free space of 5 GB on OneDrive for free.
 Later, they can pay for a premium plan to get more space.
 It has a distinctive backup and recovery service for various devices that can be used to backup files to OneDrive from Windows, Android, or iOS devices.

-What are the benefits to backup files to OneDrive?
+What are the benefits of backup files to OneDrive?

-Also, it provides a free storage of 5 GB to every user.
+- Also, it provides free storage of 5 GB to every user.
 You can also buy added space by going with a premium subscription.

 All of this makes OneDrive one of the best solutions to backup your data in a fast, secure, and reliable way.